Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/GettingStarted.md

 `quorum-wizard` to run (alternatively, you can run `node build/index.js`)

 ## Contributing
-[GoQuorum Wizard](https://github.com/jpmorganchase/quorum-wizard) is built on open source and we invite you to contribute enhancements.
+[GoQuorum Wizard](https://github.com/ConsenSys/quorum-wizard) is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
-If you have any questions about the contribution process, please feel free to send an email to [info@goquorum.com](ToDo - update email).
+If you have any questions about the contribution process, please feel free to send an email to [quorum@consensys.net].